 AI Analysis Shows Improvement in Conservation of Endangered Species

-(CN) – Researchers using artificial intelligence to grade decades worth of conservation efforts have determined we’re getting better at reintroducing once-endangered species to the wild.
+(CN) – Researchers using artificial intelligence to grade decades of conservation efforts have determined we’re getting better at reintroducing once-endangered species to the wild.

 In their study published Thursday in the journal Patterns, the researchers analyzed the abstracts of more than 4,000 studies of species reintroduction across four decades and found that we’re generally improving in our conservation efforts.
 The authors hope that machine learning could be used in this field, as well as others, to discover the best techniques and solutions from the ever-growing plethora of scientific research.